Link: Apply now for the Capital One Venture X Rewards Credit Card or Capital One Venture X Business

-Capital One has nicely expanded its premium card portfolio, as the issuer now has both the Capital One Venture X Rewards Credit Card (review) and Capital One Venture X Business (review).
-With the business card having only recently been introduced, I thought it would be worth comparing the two cards.
+Capital One has an impressive premium card portfolio, as the issuer has both the Capital One Venture X Rewards Credit Card (review) and Capital One Venture X Business (review).

 In this post: